eNMS-automation/eNMS/docs/automation/services.rst

 Python fields, marked with a light red background, accept python code only.

 - In the ``Device Query`` field of the "Devices" section of a service.
 This field lets the user define the targets of a service programmatically.
-- In the ``Skip Service If Python Query evaluates to True`` field of the "Workflow" section of a service.
+- In the ``Skip Service if True`` field of the "Workflow" section of a service.
 This field lets the user define whether or not a service should be skipped programmatically.
 - In the ``Query`` field of the Variable Extraction Service.
 - In the code of a Python Snippet Service.